plone/plone.dexterity/README.txt

     or Python developers, and be they new or experienced - and cater to them explicitly with obvious, well-documented, natural interaction patterns.

+ Real code over generated code

+    Generated code is difficult to understand and difficult to debug when it doesn't work as expected.
+There is rarely, if ever, any reason to scribble methods or 'exec' strings of Python code.

  Zope 3 over Zope 2

     Although Dexterity does not pretend to work with non-CMF systems, as